Praise the Lord! Blessed is the man who fears the Lord,

 19 But at the time when Merab, Saul’s daughter, should have been given to David, she was given to Adriel the Meholathite as wife.

-20 Michal, Saul’s daughter, loved David; and they told Saul, and the thing pleased him.
+20 Michal, Saul’s daughter, loved David; and they told Saul, and this pleased him.
 21 Saul said, I will give her to him, that she may be a snare to him, and that the hand of the Philistines may be against him.
 Therefore Saul said to David, “You shall today be my son-in-law a second time.”
-22 Saul commanded his servants, “Talk with David secretly, and say, ‘Behold, the king has delight in you, and all his servants love you.
+22 Saul commanded his servants, “Talk with David secretly, and say, ‘The king has delight in you, and all his servants love you.
 Now therefore be the king’s son-in-law.’ ”

 23 Saul’s servants spoke those words in the ears of David.
 David said, “Does it seem to you a light thing to be the king’s son-in-law, since I am a poor man, and little known?”

 24 The servants of Saul told him, saying, “David spoke like this.”

 25 Saul said, “Tell David, ‘The king desires no dowry except 100 foreskins of the Philistines, to be avenged of the king’s enemies.’ ” Now Saul thought he would make David fall by the hand of the Philistines.
 26 When his servants told David these words, it pleased David well to be the king’s son-in-law.
 Before the deadline, 27 David arose and went, he and his men, and killed 200 of the Philistine men.
 Then David brought their foreskins, and they gave them in full number to the king, that he might be the king’s son-in-law.
 Then Saul gave him Michal his daughter as wife.
 28 Saul saw and knew that the Lord was with David; and Michal, Saul’s daughter, loved him.
 29 Saul was even more afraid of David; and Saul was David’s enemy continually.